tchajed/sys-verif-fa25/docs/notes/verifying_functional.md

 Sometimes described as a **commutative diagram** (though this term has a very specific meaning in category theory which is likely the more common usage of "commutative diagram").

-Notice that the claim does not depend on `rep`; it is a detail of the proof that explains _why_ the code is correct, but is not necessary to understand _what the code does_.
-On the other hand if you were verifying the code you would certainly care about what `rep` is, and if you were writing it you also might want to think about how each code state maps to the desired abstraction.
+Notice that the client reasoning does not depend on `rep`; it is a detail of the proof that explains _why_ the code is correct, but is not necessary to understand _what the code does_.
+On the other hand if you were verifying the code you would certainly care about what `rep` is since it directly shows up in all of the proof obligations, and if you were implementing this library you also might want to have a model in mind and think about how each code state maps to it.

-Also notice that `S` and all the spec variants were invented as part of the spec.
-You can even imagine two different specs for the same code.
+Also notice that the model - `S` and all the spec variants - were invented as part of the spec, but aren't inheret to the code.
+You can even imagine proving the same code relates to two different models.

 ## Extension 1: code invariants